 Empathy is really the opposite of spiritual meanness.
 It’s the capacity to understand that every war is both won and lost.
 And that someone else’s pain is as meaningful as your own. — Barbara Kingsolver

-To be honest, I was going to spend today’s post with a follow-up on naïve realism, but then I encountered this other website that did a much better job of explaining it than I did last week—and really, tied it all together better than I would have today.
+To be honest, I was going to spend today’s post with a follow-up on naïve realism, but then I thought it was more important to talk about humanity’ second greatest problem:

 Empathy itself has two parts: the cognitive side, where you’re able to mentally infer how another person is feeling; and the affective (emotional) side, where you actually feel what the other person is feeling.